rq/rq/docs/docs/workers.md

 ## Round Robin and Random strategies for dequeuing jobs from queues

-The default worker consider the order of queues as their priority order, and if a task is pending in a higher priority queue it will be selected before any other in queues with lower priority.
+The default worker considers the order of queues as their priority order, and if a task is pending in a higher priority queue it will be selected before any other in queues with lower priority.